Dawson County Scholarships

 The Hastings College Rick Wilson Memorial Scholarship for Dawson County, Nebraska, students recognizes students residing and attending high school in Dawson County who demonstrate academic achievement, leadership ability and community involvement.

 Hastings College awards a limited number of $5,000 scholarships each year to first-year students meeting the qualifications, so we encourage you to apply early.
-By maintaining a 3.0 or higher GPA, you can renew these scholarships each year!
+Scholarships are renewable each year.

 The Rick Wilson Scholarship may be combined with other academic merit and talent scholarships but cannot be combined to exceed full-tuition.